Thermal conductivity reduction in (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C high entropy carbide from extrinsic

-Here, the coupled effects of chemical disorder and extrinsically-imposed lattice defects are studied in (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C. This four-cation HEC was originally synthesized Hf-free by Wang and coworkers as a potential material for use in nuclear systems, as Hf negatively impacts the neutron economy in reactor environments~\cite{Wang2020}.
+Here, the coupled effects of chemical disorder and extrinsically-imposed lattice defects are studied in (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C. This four-cation HEC was originally synthesized Hf-free by Wang and coworkers to study its potential, if any, for use in nuclear systems, as Hf has a large neutron absorption cross section~\cite{Wang2020}.
 Specimens of (Zr$_{0.25}$Ta$_{0.25}$Nb$_{0.25}$Ti$_{0.25}$)C were exposed to Zr ion beam irradiation to generate a micron-scale defect-bearing layer at the surface of bulk specimens at a series of different temperatures.
 Following exposure, a spatial domain thermal reflectance (SDTR) method is used to determine the total thermal conductivity of the defect-bearing region using a multi-layer thermal transport model.
 A combination of SDTR and electrical resistivity measurements on a pristine bulk HEC are used to determine the total heat capacity and estimate the electron contribution to thermal conductivity.
 The resulting thermal performance is interpreted in the context of previously-measured concentrations of defects from electron microscopy, showing that dislocation loops serve as much less effective thermal scatters in these chemically disordered structures than would be expected from classical phonon scattering theory.